StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_events.md

 The StackState Splunk integration collects events from Splunk by executing Splunk saved searches that have been specified in the StackState Agent V1 Splunk events check configuration.
 This means that in order to receive Splunk events data in StackState, you will need to add configuration to both Splunk and the StackState Agent V1.

 * [In Splunk](#splunk-saved-search), there should be a saved search that generates the events data you want to retrieve.
-* [In StackState Agent V1](#agent-splunk-events-check-configuration), a Splunk events check should be configured to execute the relevant Splunk saved search and filter data as required.
+* [In StackState Agent V1](#splunk-events-agent-check-configuration), a Splunk events check should be configured to execute the relevant Splunk saved search and filter data as required.

 The StackState Agent V1 Splunk events check will execute the saved searches periodically, retrieving data from the last received event timestamp up until now.

 ## Splunk saved search

-StackState Agent V1 executes all Splunk saved searches configured in the [Agent Splunk events check configuration file](#agent-splunk-events-check-configuration) and pushes retrieved data to StackState as a telemetry stream.
+StackState Agent V1 executes the Splunk saved searches configured in the [Splunk events Agent check configuration file](#splunk-events-agent-check-configuration) and pushes retrieved data to StackState as a telemetry stream.
 The following fields from the results of a saved search are sent to StackState:

 | Field | Type | Description |
 | :--- | :--- | :--- |